Joelle Rankins Goodwin

 Most memorable college class: African American History was the first opportunity to learn more about my heritage.
 This wasn’t just a class about Dr. Martin Luther King Jr. or Rosa Parks (both very important people in our history)—which is what we got in high school—there was so much more.

-If I didn't work in Admissions, I'd be: At the UO I majored in Telecommunications and Film, and it was my dream to be the next Barbara Walters or a disc jockey.
+If I didn't work at the UO: At the UO I majored in Telecommunications and Film, and it was my dream to be the next Barbara Walters or a disc jockey.
 I actually had my own radio show when I lived in Honduras.

 Outside of the office: My guilty pleasure is pageants.
 I started competing when I was in fifth grade, and I’ve won several titles along the way.
 The one I am most proud of is Mrs. Oregon America 2009—I loved being an ambassador for my beautiful state.
 Now I am a director for the local Miss America affiliate, which includes Miss University of Oregon.